 So there you have six ideas for when you’re feeling overwhelmed.
 And don’t forget the additional resources to explore below.

 More Resources for You

-If the idea of daily rhythm is new to you or you need some inspiration to freshen up your daily rhythm, make sure you get free guide, Save Your Homeschooling Day: Three Steps to Rescue Your Rhythm for a Simple, Happy Homeschool.
+If the idea of daily rhythm is new to you or you need some inspiration to freshen up your daily rhythm, make sure you get free guide, Homeschool Rhythm Starter Kit.
 This is a helpful, printable resource that you can keep in your planning binder, take notes on, and mark up as work towards bringing more ease and peace into your homeschool days.